survivejs/webpack-book/manuscript/loading/04_javascript.md

 The problem can be worked around by processing the code through [Babel](https://babeljs.io/), a popular JavaScript compiler that supports ES6 features and more.
 It resembles ESLint in that it is built on top of presets and plugins.
 Presets are collections of plugins, and you can define your own as well.

-T> Given sometimes extending existing presets might not be enough, [modify-babel-preset](https://www.npmjs.com/package/modify-babel-preset) allows you to go a step further and configure the base preset in a more flexible way.
+T> Given sometimes extending existing presets is not be enough, [modify-babel-preset](https://www.npmjs.com/package/modify-babel-preset) allows you to go a step further and configure the base preset in a more flexible way.

 ## Using Babel with Webpack Configuration

 Even though Babel can be used standalone, as you can see in the *Authoring Packages* chapter, you can hook it up with webpack as well.
-During development, we might skip processing.
+During development, it can make sense to skip processing if you are using language features supported by your browser.

 Skipping processing is a good option especially if you don’t rely on any custom language features and work using a modern browser.
 Processing through Babel becomes almost a necessity when you compile your code for production, though.